-In the event of a health problem, your first port of call is always your GP or HMO group practice.
-You benefit from the optimum coordination of your treatment and can save 10%, 12%, 15% or 17% on your premiums, depending on the service provider.
+If you experience health problems, your first port of call is always your GP or HMO group practice.
+You benefit from the optimal coordination of your treatment and can save on your premiums.

 The list of doctors includes all doctors and group practices (HMOs) that are part of the BeneFit PLUS General Practitioner insurance model.